openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 responses that he or she will assess.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_TrainingAssessment.png
-   :alt: Sample training response, unscored
+   :alt: Sample training response, unscored.
    :width: 500

 The learner selects an option for each of the assignment's criteria, and then selects **Compare your selections with the instructor's selections**.
-If all of the learner's selections match the instructor's selections, the next sample response opens automatically.
+If all of the learner's selections match the selections defined by the course team, the next sample response opens automatically.

-If any of the learner's selections differs from the instructor's selections, the learner sees the response again, and the following message appears above the
+If any of the learner's selections differ from those specified by the course team, the learner sees the response again, and the following message appears above the response.
-response:

 .. code-block:: xml